Contributing to chesscxx¶

 Build system targets that are only useful for developers of this project are

-option is disabled.
+hidden if the chesscxx_DEVELOPER_MODE option is disabled.
 Enabling this

 option makes tests and other developer targets and options available.
 Not